LeoMaglanoc/LeoMaglanoc.github.io/_posts/2023-03-20-humanoid_robots.md

 If you are interested in humanoid robots as much as I am, check out some of these interesting videos to learn more:

 {% include youtubePlayer.html id= page.youtubeId1%}
+key takeaway: model-predictive control is cool.

 {% include youtubePlayer.html id= page.youtubeId2%}
+key takeaway: Locomotion and vision is intertwined.

 ## References